deeprjs/deepr/README.md

 #### Object

-When an object is found, the execution will continue recursively, applying every key to the current context.
+When the value is an object, the execution continues recursively:

 ```json
 {